 What are the first and very early signs of pregnancy?

-Have a read of these 30 early signs of pregnancy:
+30 early signs of pregnancy:

 This is one of the first signs of pregnancy to hit as your body gears up to start supporting your baby and can even start within two weeks of conceiving.
 If crawling under your desk is suddenly more appealing than your comfy bed just because it’s nearer, or you fall asleep every time you sit down, your body could be up to something - using up all your energy to grow a baby, perhaps?